Planning & Zoning for Your Rebuild

 This section is an overview of the planning processes and policies that shape the rebuilding journey.
 It is a starting point to help you understand what to expect when beginning the process of rebuilding.
 Because policies and regulations can change quickly, this page includes links to relevant agencies to find the most up-to-date information.

 Because planning is about local policies, your planning depends on where you live!
-The first step to learn about local policies is to identify your local government.

 - Find Your Planning Department

-Planning varies by city, so you need to make sure you are looking at the right information!
 The relevant planning department for most homeowners in Altadena is the LA County Planning Department.
 If you are unsure of your location, use the LA County Jurisdiction Lookup tool to confirm your applicable planning department.- The LA County Planning Department can be reached by email at [email protected] or by phone at 213-974-6411.

 Your property was likely located in a “Residential Zone” because you were allowed to have a residence/home on it.